 NSW laws relating to sexual consent have changed recently to require affirmative consent.
 Affirmative consent means everyone participating in a sexual activity enthusiastically agrees to take part in that specific sexual activity.
 There are some resources below explaining what NSW law requires of you to achieve affirmative consent.

-While there is no completely safe way to choke or be choked, some people who engage in sexual choking use harm minimisation strategies to help reduce the risk.
+While there is no completely safe way to choke or be choked, some people who engage in sexual choking use harm reduction strategies to help reduce the risk.

-If we think about ways to sexually choke someone as sitting on a scale from highest risk to lowest risk, tying something around your own or someone else’s neck that can’t be instantly released; choking where you lose consciousness; choking or being choked under the influence of drugs or alcohol; and choking someone who is already recovering from a brain injury, or who has existing heart or breathing problems like asthma, might all sit up the top in the highest risk category.
+If we think about different ways to sexually choke someone as sitting on a scale from highest risk to lowest risk, tying something around your own or someone else’s neck that can’t be instantly released; choking to the point where someone loses consciousness; choking or being choked under the influence of drugs or alcohol; and choking someone who is already recovering from a brain injury, or who has existing heart or breathing problems like asthma, might all sit in the highest risk category.
 Ask yourself: Do you know the medical history of someone you’re intending to sexually choke?

-Harm minimisation strategies can also include making a plan of action together for what to do if something goes wrong.
+Harm reduction strategies can also include making a plan of action together before you try sexual choking, so you both know what to do if something goes wrong.
 Ask yourself: Do you know what to do if your partner stops breathing?

 Who can I talk to about sexual choking?

-If you would like to discuss sexual choking Women’s Health Centres across NSW have some staff who have been trained to support you to navigate risk, set boundaries, or help you engage harm minimisation strategies relating to sexual choking.
-Find your closest Women’s Health Centre here: https://whnsw.asn.au/womens-health-centres-nsw/
+If you would like to discuss sexual choking, women’s health centres across NSW have some staff who have been trained to support you to navigate risk, set boundaries, or help you engage harm reduction strategies relating to sexual choking.
+Find your closest women’s health centre here: https://whnsw.asn.au/womens-health-centres-nsw/

 We are also in the process of making some extra resources to help.
 In the meantime, we have collected some things you can watch, listen to, or read.